DjangoGirls/tutorial/en/css/README.md

 Finally we will take a closer look at these things we've been calling __static files__.
 Static files are all your CSS and images -- files that are not dynamic, so their content doesn't depend on request context and will be the same for every user.

-CSS is a static file, so in order to customize CSS, we need to make store them in a place that Django knows to look for static files.
+CSS is a static file, so in order to customize CSS, we need to store them in a place that Django knows to look for static files.

 ### Where to put static files in Django